mikel-egana-aranguren/SADI-Galaxy/README.md

   }
 ```

-`TEST_SADI_services.sh` can be used to test concrete SADI services.
+The query will be used by the Galaxy tool generator to retrieve SADI services and test that they are up and running.
+If that it is not the case, a Galaxy tool will not be generated.
+The results of the process can be checked at the `log` file.
+Also, `TEST_SADI_services.sh` can be used to test concrete SADI services.

 Funding
 -------